How to Use Pickle for Object Serialization in Python

 Using Python standard library pickle module to save (pickle) and load (unpickle) any type of object in Python.

-Object serialization is the process of translating data structures or object state into a format that can be stored in a file or transmitted and reconstructed later.
+Object serialization is the process of translating data structures, or object states into a format that can be stored in a file or transmitted and reconstructed later.
 In this tutorial, you will learn how you can use pickle built-in module to serialize and deserialize objects in Python.

 Serialization in Python is often called pickling.
 Pickling is simply the process whereby a Python object hierarchy is converted into a byte stream, and unpickling is the inverse operation.